octue/twined/docs/source/index.rst

 **twined** provides a toolkit to help create and validate "schema" - descriptions of a digital twin, what data it requires, what it does and how it works.

-You'll find an in depth description in :ref:`schema`:
+You'll find an in depth description in the :ref:`schema` section.

 .. _reason_for_being: